MuaazH/ZKTeco_PULLSDK_Wrapper/README.md

+# ZKTeco is rubbish
+ZKTeco dev team are complete morons.
+Their code is slow, unstable, and full of bugs.
+Don't buy ZKTeco devices & software.
+ZKTeco is rubbish, I can prove it mathematically.

 # ZKTeco PullSDK Wrapper
 This wrapper is only for Pull devices (inBio, C3 panels, ...etc).
 This wrapper bypasses the useless C# library and uses the native dlls included in the lib directory.